The Infamous Yakuza Tattoo

 During this time, people from the lower castes of society were developing their own tattoos, called irezumi, which are the basis for today’s Japanese decorative tattoos.

-This was a revolutionary idea because these groups were taking punishment tattoos (often put on people’s foreheads and arms) meant for criminals, and reinventing their usage into a way to express themselves.
+This was a revolutionary idea because these groups were taking punishment tattoos (often put on people’s foreheads and limbs) meant for outlaws, and reinventing their usage into a way to express themselves.

 These criminal tattoos were placed in noticeable places by the government for each criminal, completely ostracizing that person, and stopping any business from hiring them.